raindrum/citeurl/README.md

 ## Usage

-To run CiteURL from command prompt, use the `citeurl -h` command to see the list of options.
-CiteURL can also be used as an extension to [Python-Markdown](https://python-markdown.github.io/), or as a Python library.
+CiteURL provides a command-line tool called `citeurl`.
+You can pass text to CiteURL by opening a file with the `-i` option, or by piping text to the program, e.g. with `cat file.html | citeurl`.

+By default, CiteURL uses its built-in schemas to insert hyperlinks into the text, and outputs the result to stdout.
+You can redirect the output to a file with the `-o` option, or open the result in a browser with `-b`.

+To look up a single citation instead of processing a text, use `citeurl -l <citation>`.

+For more options, run `citeurl -h`.
-As mentioned above, a Javascript implementation of CiteURL's citation lookup features is available [on my website](https://raindrum.github.io/lawsearch).
-Linux users with the GNOME shell can also install [CiteURL as a search provider](https://github.com/raindrum/gnome-citeurl-search-provider) available directly from their desktop.

-More detailed documentation for each of these use-cases is available [here](https://raindrum.github.io/citeurl/).
+Besides the command line tool, CiteURL can be loaded as a Python library or as an extension to [Python-Markdown](https://python-markdown.github.io/).
+Additionally, Linux users with the GNOME shell can install [CiteURL as a search provider](https://github.com/raindrum/gnome-citeurl-search-provider) available directly from their desktop.
+More documentation is available [here](https://raindrum.github.io/citeurl/).

 ## Credits